JessHatfield/Money_Movement_Viewer/README.md

 ## Additional Features Which Would Be Added With More Time

 * Money Movement Search
     * Novus has 30,000 users.
-We can assume then that there are tens (or hundreds!) of thousands of money movements each month.
+We can assume then that there are tens (or hundreds!) of thousands of money movements generated each month.
 Far too many to click through page by page.
-    * Users of the money movement viewer would benefit from being able to search through results for individual movements
+    * Users of the money movement viewer would therefore benefit from being able to search through results for individual movements
     * A basic search functionality could be implemented using SQL "LIKE" statements.
 An API based example can be found [here]("https://github.com/JoshHatfield/Covid19-Research-Paper-Viewer/blob/e4d6c70784e9ee57dc4980fc88cf4108cec82a67/search_api/app/routes/routes.py#L41)